dianamajek7/CheckoutKata/README.md

 Extra points: Because the pricing changes frequently we will need to be able to pass in a set of pricing rules each time we start handling a checkout transaction.

+### Approach
+- The Design Pattern used in this application followed a TDD Approach with the use of OOP SOLID patterns
+    - within Solid pattern